What is public involvement?

 Public involvement in the west of England

-We have a public involvement team and strategy group hosted by the University of the West of England (UWE Bristol).
-The team works across four health networks in the region, including CLAHRC West, the West of England Academic Health Science Network, the NIHR Clinical Research Network: West of England and Bristol Health Partners.
+We have a public involvement team and regional public involvement network hosted by the University of the West of England (UWE Bristol).
+The team works across five health networks in the region, including CLAHRC West, the NIHR Bristol Biomedical Research Centre, the West of England Academic Health Science Network, the NIHR Clinical Research Network: West of England and Bristol Health Partners.
 These partners work with NHS trusts, local authorities and other service providers, clinical commissioning groups, universities, Healthwatch and the NIHR Research Design Service South West.

-This public involvement team is called People in Health West of England, and is led by UWE Bristol and has eight staff.
-People in Health West of England is advised by a strategy group which has eight public contributor members, alongside staff members from the partner organisations.
-The strategy group links to, and builds on, existing patient and public involvement activities already taking place in research, service delivery and commissioning in the region.
+This public involvement network is called People in Health West of England, and is led by UWE Bristol and has six staff.
+People in Health West of England is supported by an operational group which has ten public contributor members, alongside public involvement staff members.
+People in Health West of England links to, and builds on, existing patient and public involvement activities already taking place in research, service delivery and commissioning in the region.